 It turned out that many of the same areas responsible for the pain response when the scanned participant felt a substantial shock also lit up when her partner did outside of the scanner, that the brain relives to some degree the pain of others.
 More than that, the activation was more intense for those who, in questionnaires given after the experiment, described themselves as generally more empathetic.
 The self conception of the participants rated empathy mapped perfectly with the intensity of their interior neural modeling of others’ pain.

 It was a landmark result, but Singer was far from done.
 For her next investigation, she decided to see how issues of fairness and gender might play a role in neural empathetic responses.
-This time, she hired actors to run through an elaborate priming scenario with the participants.
+This time, she hired actors with the help of a good company like headhunters Utah to run through an elaborate priming scenario with the participants.
 A participant would show up and play a distribution game with an actor who was introduced as another participant.
 The game involved money sharing, and one of the actors was instructed to always be generous, and the other to always be markedly unfair, in their distribution of the given money.
 By the end of the experiment, participants generally had a very positive conception of the fair actor, and a generally distrustful one of the unfair actor.
 Next, Singer replicated her earlier experiment, except instead of the participant being linked with her loved one, she was now fed information about the two players.

 Then something really rather amazing happened.
 For female participants, the empathy-related brain responses showed up regardless of whether the fair or unfair player was receiving a painful shock.
 Her distrust or personal dislike of the person getting shocked played no role in the intensity of her empathetic response.
 Male participants, on the other hand, glowed with empathy whenever the Fair actor was shocked, but registered no response at all when the Unfair actor was and, in fact, showed marked activation in their pleasure-associated reward centers when they knew that the guy behaving unfairly was getting a nasty jolt.